r-spatialecology/shar/paper.md

 # Summary

-Studying species-habitat associations is one tool to reveal the importance of abiotic processes in shaping the spatial distribution of ecological objects.
+Studying species-habitat associations is one tool to reveal the importance of abiotic processes in shaping the spatial distribution of species.
 Even though the `R` programming language offers many packages for spatial point pattern analysis, currently there is no comprehensive package specifically designed to analyze species-habitat associations.
 The `shar` package builds on widely used `R` packages for spatial analyses and provides an easy and straightforward way to uncover species-habitat associations.